Skip to main content

 Available types

-Jax Operator comes 1 type: Worker.
-At least 1 worker must be set.
+Jax Operator comes with only one type: worker.
+Lower case "w" must be respected At least 1 worker must be set.

 Environment variables injected by the operator